Fadil-096/Fadil-096/README.md

 ## Hey Visitor!,

-I work across the full data stack: building the pipelines,<br>
-modelling on top of them,<br>
-and turning the results into decisions people act on.
+I work across the full data stack: building the pipelines, modelling on top of them, and turning the results into decisions people act on.

 <div align="center">